jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation/readme.md

 # Policy: Patterns to ignore/remove from title
 * Use case: another ticket system which uses IR-1234567 as a ticket reference.
 If our format is R-123456, this would lead to issues when handling emails with a reference from the other ticket.
 * Fallback - Ignore: just ignores parts when handling a new e-mail, but keeps the original subject to create the ticket.
-* Fallback - Remove, it's gone completely.
+* Fallback - Remove, it's gone completely in the title.
 * **Fallback**: ignore, remove
 * **Undesired patterns in subject** - (regex, one per line)